scottgallant/forestry-content-marketing/wp-to-jekyll.md

 ### My Background with WordPress and Why I Started Looking for Something New
 Professionally, I've been working in the digital marketing realm since 2007.
 I can remember the glory days of stuffing hundreds of hidden keywords in a site's footer and buying links from Digital Point forums (shhh, don't tell Google).
 The first digital agency I worked focused on Drupal development, before quickly pivoting to an all-WordPress shop.
 Each agency I've worked with since then has positioned itself as a "WordPress Specialist" in some shape or form.

-Working in those WordPress-centric environment, I gained firsthand experience of the pros and cons of a dynamic CMS, particularly from the client's perspective.
-It wasn't until a year ago, when I started looking to transition from a purely digital marketing role to something more involved in front end development, that the annoying WordPress "quirks" that would make me scratch my head before sending the dev team a support ticket became cause for all night hair-tearing sessions of epic frustration.
+Working in those WordPress-centric environments, I gained firsthand experience of the pros and cons of a dynamic CMS, particularly from the client's perspective.
+It wasn't until a year ago, when I started looking to transition from a purely digital marketing role to something more involved in front end development, that the annoying WordPress "quirks" that would make me scratch my head before sending out a support ticket became cause for all night hair-tearing sessions of epic frustration.

-My gripes with dynamic CMSs in general, and WordPress in particular, are the same that many developer share:
+My gripes with dynamic CMSs in general, and WordPress in particular, are the same that many developers share:

 1. **Security**

    This is probably the most frequent - and most damning - knock on WordPress.
-The platform is notorious for being a primary, oftentimes easy target for hackers.
+The platform is notorious for being an all too easy target for hackers.
 In 2014, it was determined that [nearly 74% of WordPress installs were vulnerable to hacker attacks](https://www.wpwhitesecurity.com/wordpress-security-news-updates/statistics-70-percent-wordpress-installations-vulnerable/).
 Some of this can be attributed to WordPress's popularity ([26% of all websites globally use WordPress](https://wordpress.com/about/)).
 Still, the alarming amount of security holes caused by outdated WordPress versions, cut rate plugins, MySQL databases, login interfaces, images, malicious search queries, and more are a major reason why some developers are looking for alternatives.

 2. **Speed**